antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 }
 ```

-Here we call `deduce-type` to LLM output:
+Here we call `deduce-type` on each LLM output:

 ```perl6
 .say for @dbRes.map({ deduce-type($_) })